 What are the latest interstate travel restrictions?
 Do they affect me?

 To slow the spread of COVID-19 the Queensland Government has restricted entry into the State from Thursday, 26 March, 2020.
-For more information visit the Queensland Government website.
+For more information including quarantine requirements, visit the Queensland Government website.

 When is the Census Date?